 Representation Before All Judicial Instances

-Shoob & Co. represents clients before all relevant judicial instances in the real estate world, including local committees, appeals committees on the issue of planning and building, as well as all other planning bodies.
+Shoob & Co. represents clients before all relevant judicial instances, including local committees, appeals committees on the issue of planning and building, and all other planning bodies.
 The Firm also represents clients in civil and administrative courts, including the Supreme Court.

 Shoob & Co. has obtained many landmark rulings in the real estate sector, including:

 • Hamami vs. the Rishon Le’Zion Local Committee – the Supreme Court ruled for the first time that, as part of a compensation claim relating to an approved urban development plan that harms a landowner – 40% of the compensation cannot be deducted, as was customary up to ruling date.
 This ruling caused an upheaval in the field of urban development compensation claims.
 The ruling was reaffirmed within the framework of an additional hearing before five justices at the Supreme Court.

-• Israel Fruit Distribution Co. vs. Kfar Saba Local Council – a compensation case where the court defined for the first time what makes up “reasonable” compensation of landowners.
+• Israel Fruit Distribution Co. vs. the Kfar Saba Local Council – a compensation case where the Court defined for the first time what makes up “reasonable” compensation of landowners.

-• Horowitz vs. Ra’anana Local Council – the Firm represented Horowitz before the Supreme Court in what is today the guiding ruling defining “reasonable” damage that does not require compensation.
+• Horowitz vs. the Ra’anana Local Council – the Firm represented Horowitz before the Supreme Court in what is today the guiding ruling defining “reasonable” damage that does not require compensation.

-• Har vs. Netanya Local Council – handed down by the Supreme Court – compensation was granted in connection with land expropriation, the development of which was held up for years by various development plans, and the compensation was settled for the first time by considering the various plans as one plan for calculating the damages.
+• Har vs. the Netanya Local Council – handed down by the Supreme Court – compensation was granted in connection with land expropriation, the development of which was held up for years by various development plans, and the compensation was settled for the first time by considering the various plans as one plan for calculating the damages.

 • Bank Massad vs. the State of Israel – the Supreme Court ruled for the first time that landowners whose land was expropriated were entitled to receive compensation for loss of freehold rent until the State granted compensation.